phreaknik/phonon-network/README.md

 ]
 ```

 **TODO: determne the ramifications of spending via segwit or not.
-[This document](https://bitcoincore.org/en/2016/01/26/segwit-benefits/) describes segwith spends as not needing to have knowledge of the full transactions.
+[This document](https://bitcoincore.org/en/2016/01/26/segwit-benefits/) describes segwit spends as not needing to have knowledge of the full transactions.
 If legacy spends do require knowledge of the full transaction, we should probably only support segwit.**

 # On-Chain Settlements